 - Drugs that prevent blood clotting

+Yes.
 Blood thinners may lead to exsanguination in certain circumstances.
 Blood thinners have several medical uses.
-They are commonly used to treat patients with heart issues such as blood clots and blockages often need them to live.
+They are commonly used to treat patients with heart issues such as blood clots and blockages that often need them to live.
 However, not all blood clotting is bad.
 Your blood clots to form scabs when you suffer an injury.
 If your body cannot form blood clots because you are on blood thinners, exsanguination may occur.

 There are many different blood thinners on the market to choose from.
 Some of them contain an antidote that can help stop the bleeding.
 Several blood thinners have come under scrutiny in recent years because of their lack of antidote and their marketing tactics that may not have fully disclosed the absence of an antidote and the significance thereof.
 Thousands of Pradaxa lawsuits and Xarelto lawsuits have been filed due to this very issue.